-Based on the EA's Flood Map for Planning (February 2025) and Flood Zone 3b (functional floodplain), as updated in the Level 2 SFRA finalised in 2024, the percentage areas of the site within each fluvial flood zone are stated in The site is modelled to be within Flood Zone 1 indicating it is at low risk of flooding from rivers.
-OS mapping and topography data indicates that there is an unnamed, unmodelled watercourse running through the east of the site before joining Ochre Dike to the north.
-Section 2.1.2 discusses the potential risk to the site from this ordinary watercourse, using the third generation Risk of Flooding from Surface Water (RoFSW) dataset as a proxy to inform this.

-Table 2-1 and can be viewed on Figure 2-1.
+Based on the EA's Flood Map for Planning (February 2025) and Flood Zone 3b (functional floodplain), as updated in the Level 2 SFRA finalised in 2024, the percentage areas of the site within each fluvial flood zone are stated in Table 2-1 and can be viewed on Figure 2-1.
 This version of the Flood Map for Planning does not consider flood defence infrastructure (Section 2.3) or the impacts of climate change (Section 2.2).

-The site is modelled to be within Flood Zone 1 indicating it is at low risk of flooding from rivers.
-OS mapping and topography data indicates that there is an unnamed, unmodelled watercourse running through the east of the site before joining Ochre Dike to the north.
-Section 2.1.2 discusses the potential risk to the site from this ordinary watercourse, using the third generation Risk of Flooding from Surface Water (RoFSW) dataset as a proxy to inform this.
+The whole site is within Flood Zone 1 indicating it is at low risk of flooding from rivers.
+However, OS mapping and topography data indicate an unmodelled unnamed ordinary watercourse along the northern site boundary, which is shared with Site S03051, with two other adjoining drains from the south.
+The ordinary watercourse flowing eastwards along the northern site boundary appears to be a tributary of Blackburn Brook.
+There should be no development within 8 metres of the channel banks.

+Section 2.1.2 discusses the potential risk to the site from these ordinary watercourses, using the third generation Risk of Flooding from Surface Water (RoFSW) dataset as a proxy to inform this in the absence of fluvial models.